 8. Set clear goals while building a sales team

 A good working environment is one where there is a lot of transparency and clarity in terms of goals and expectations.
 If the goals are not clearly defined or aligned with your sales team, it could create an environment of confusion, fear, and failure.
 There can’t be a better way to define the goals than by taking the SMART approach.
 Your goals should basically be Specific, Measurable, Achievable, Relevant, and Time-bound.
 Assigning goals through these five parameters will give your team a lot of clarity on how they can proceed ahead with achieving the results.
+However, if you are still unsure how to set goals effectively, make sure to get some guidance and assistance from an experienced online coach.

 9. Overcome weaknesses